 One set is of equipment is accepted per guest including helmet, skis, boots and poles; or a snowboard and boots; or a pair of water skis.

 All items must be packed for shipping to prevent damage.
 Ski wax must be non-flammable.
 Butane or torches used to remove ski wax are not accepted.

 The oversize bag fee will be waived.
 Applicable extra piece and overweight fees apply.

 Any sports item (including helmet, skates, slalom) that is checked in separately will count as one piece of checked baggage.
 Ski boots are the only exception (see details below).

 If your baggage count (item of sports equipment + the number of other bags to be checked) exceeds the maximum number of items allowed by your fare type, additional checked baggage charges will apply.

 Both airlines mention to package for shipping and to prevent damage, so make sure to use either a padded bag to transport your gear.
 One of my favourite purchases in recent years was the Burton Wheelie Gig Snowboard Bag.
 I’m impressed by the quality.

 It’s wheeled and padded for ultimate protection of your equipment, and also comes with lockable zippers and a waterproofed interior lining.
 I absolutely love it and it has made travel with my board so much better.
 I have travelled with a thin bag for years and although it helps, it’s not always ding-free.
 I’ve even boxed my board, but then couldn’t get it in the taxi on the other end!
 If you air travel with your gear, get a proper bag.

 When you arrive at the airport, check into your flight, and then head to the Oversized luggage X-ray area.
 You’ll have to load your equipment through and then it will be waiting on the other end for you in the over-size area of the baggage claim.

-It was easier than I thought to snowboard across Canada, and I’ll be adding many more destinations to my shred bucket list this year!
+It was easier than I thought to fly with snow gear across Canada, and I’ll be adding many more destinations to my shred bucket list this year!